Fryderyk Sapieha

 Fryderyk Sapieha (before 1599 - 1650) was a Polish-Lithuanian noble from Polish–Lithuanian Commonwealth.
 Voivode of Mścisław (1647-1650), podkomorzy of Vitebsk (from 1620), starost of Ostryń (from 1611).
 Studied in Vilnius and Ingolstadt.
 Deputy to Sejm in 1624.
 Fought in the Polish-Swedish War (1625–1629) and Smolensk War with Muscovy (1633-1634).

+Early life

+He was a son of Mikołaj Sapieha and a member of the Kodeń line of the Sapieha magnate family.
+The lineage is recorded in genealogical works on Lithuanian–Ruthenian princely and noble houses, which trace the family’s estates and political influence in the eastern territories of the Polish–Lithuanian Commonwealth.

+Career

+Sapieha is recorded as starost of Ostryń in the early 17th century and as podkomorzy (chamberlain) of Vitebsk by 1620.
+In 1647, he was appointed voivode of Mścisław, a post he held until his death in 1650.

+Death

+Sapieha died in 1650 while serving as Voivode of Mścisław.